10-04-2012, 02:22 PM

 CLS63 AMG - balance is not quite perfect.
 Doesn't corner as well.
 Also doesn't have good instrumentation.
 Transmission is too slow.

 M3 - not particularly luxurious, jumpy over expansion joints, not fast enough.

 E63 AMG - Ugly, and same issues as CLS63 AMG

 S6 - AWD unable to deliver the same driving excitement.
 Where's the power sliding?

 Cadillac CTS-V - haven't driven it and I have no intention of doing so.
 Its a smaller car and it looks like ****.

 So having ruled out the sedan competition, you are left with sports cars.
 Well that's comparing apples and oranges isn't it?

-Monte Carlo Blue, Platinum Full Individual Merino, Platinum Alcantara, Piano Black, Exec Pkg, Drivers assistance pkg, Bang and Olufsen, 20" wheels
+Frozen Grey, Silverstone Full Merino, Piano Black, Exec Pkg, Drivers assistance pkg, LED Package, Bang and Olufsen, 20" Forged wheels